 The path to the U.A.C. bungalow leads uphill through a green tunnel of leaves.
-Two thick mud walled rooms are surrounded on all sides by a broad verandah covered by a sweeping corrugated tin roof.
-Standing on the verandah looking out over the paw-paw trees and banana plants, I could see the turtle shaped silhouette of Adakluto in the distance rising above the topical forest.
+Two thick mud walled rooms are surrounded on all sides by a broad tin roof covered verandah.
+Standing on the verandah looking out over the paw-paw trees and banana plants, I could see the turtle shaped silhouette of Adakluto in the distance rising above the tropical forest.
 Sometimes I would sit on the verandah reading and small children from the village would sit on the railing and watch me for hours.

-These paintings start on the verandah of the U.A.C. bungalow enveloped in the press of heat and humidity, and then, when I am lucky, something happens.
+These paintings start on the verandah of the U.A.C. bungalow enveloped in the press of heat and humidity, and then, when my work goes well, something happens.